Visa document checklist5 photo pagesCountry

 What can vary

-• The current catalog includes more than one photo size for this flow, including 4×6 cm, 4×6 cm, 35×45 mm, and 2×2 in.
+• The current catalog includes more than one photo size for this case, including 4×6 cm, 4×6 cm, 35×45 mm, and 2×2 in.
 Use the photo page that matches the portal, visa center, or submission path you actually use.

 • The catalog also contains more specific labels such as visa on arrival.
 Keep one main checklist page, but expect the supporting documents to expand when the application path is more specific than a standard tourist visa.